 - Kill them with borax.

 These methods will get rid of pests on wood.
 However, borax can also get rid of wood-destroying fungus and molds that may be growing on the birch wood.
 Ensure that when you are applying these treatments and insecticides, you don’t allow small children or pets around the area.
 Also, ensure that the borax treatment doesn’t poison the poison the grass or animals by laying a protective barrier down to keep it from seeping onto the ground.

 Then, Get the Moisture Out

 Once you have gotten the bugs off the wood, you must get the moisture out of the wood.
 This is the most critical part of the preservation process because moisture attracts bugs and can lead to wood rot.
 If you get enough moisture out of the birch to make it a dry wood, you can use it effectively as firewood.
 However, it would be best to transform the birch into seasoned wood, which will burn cleaner.
-Also, there isn’t much creosote in seasoned wood, which can cause chimney or house fires.
+Also, seasoned wood minimizes creosote, which can cause chimney or house fires.

 Whether you plan to use the birch as lumber or firewood, air drying is a great technique.
-Before you start the process of air-drying the birch, you will have to seal the ends with latex or an end grain sealer for green wood.
+If you’ll be using the birch for home decore, before you start the process of air-drying the birch, you will have to seal the ends with latex or an end grain sealer for green wood.
 This prevents the wood from drying out too quickly and cracking on the ends.

 You can create an area on your property to pile the wood so that it can dry evenly.
 It’s best to place the birch wood in a shady spot so that the sun won’t dry it out unevenly.
 The natural air is best for the wood because it prevents mold growth and provides excellent airflow throughout the birch.
 Ensure that your wood is not touching the ground by stacking it on a rack or cinder blocks.
 This keeps termites and moisture off the wood.